MicrosoftDocs/dynamics365smb-docs/financials/ui-personalize-user-interface.md

 -   Add, move, and remove field columns in a list.
 -   Change the freeze pane of field columns in a list.

-    The freeze pane defines the columns that always appear in the list, even when you scroll.
+    The freeze pane defines the columns that always appear in the list, even when you scroll horizontally.
 -   Move and remove parts.

     Parts are typically larger areas on a page that contain elements such as another page, a chart, or cues (tiles).